Mechanical arm controlled by the C64

 Mechanical arm controlled by the C64, Mechanical arm controlled by the Commodore 64, Magu, stepper motors

-Congratulations to Magù and his students, for making this mechanical arm controlled by the C64!
-It's such an interesting and stimulating experiment for kids' creativity.
+Congratulations to Magù and its students, for making this mechanical arm commanded by the C64!
+It is such an interesting and stimulating experiment for the creativity of the boys.

 Mechanical arm controlled by the C64, Mechanical arm controlled by the Commodore 64, Massimo Guidarelli experiment, stepper motors